splightplatform/splight-cli/cli/component/templates/auto_readme.md

   - {{input.name}} [{{input.type}}]: (Default: {{input.value}}) {{input.description}}
 {% endfor -%}
 {%- else -%}
-This component does not have any input parameter
+This component does not have any input parameter.
 {%- endif %}

 ### Custom Types